chieaid24/__Design-Portfolio__/README.md

 <h1 align="center">Aidan Chien's Design Portfolio</h1>
-This is a collection of the designs I've created over the years including SOLIDWORKS/3D Printing projects as well as graphic design elements.
+A collection of the designs I've created over the years including SOLIDWORKS/3D Printing projects as well as graphic design elements.